CMSgov/bluebutton-site-static/_pages/developers.md

 {:.ds-c-table}

-To find beneficiaries with varying volumes and types of data, use this [CSV of synthetic data](/synthetic_users_by_claim_count_full.csv).
-Using the synthetic data, you can break down claims by type (carrier, inpatient, etc.) for each beneficiary/user combination.
+To find enrollees with varying volumes and types of data, use this [CSV of synthetic data](/synthetic_users_by_claim_count_full.csv).
+Using the synthetic data, you can break down claims by type (carrier, inpatient, etc.) for each enrollee/user combination.
 Synthetic data works in both the Sandbox and Production environments.